How to Prepare and Cook Butternut Squash

 When to buy:

-Butternut squash are in season September to January, although they are available in supermarkets all year round.
+Butternut squash are in season in the UK September to January so at their best then, although they are available in supermarkets all year round.

 How to choose:

-Don’t buy a butternut squash much bigger than 1 kg as it will have a woody flavour.
+A ripe squash will sound hollow when slapped.
+Avoid a butternut squash bigger than 1 kg as it will have a woody flavour.
 Also, make sure there are no green lines on the skin.
-A ripe squash will sound hollow when slapped.

 How to store: